 Sponsored content can help you reach your audience in a non-intrusive manner.
 Because it resembles editorial content, people are more likely to engage with it.

-You can find examples of sponsored content in different forms and across many different platforms.
-It ranges from content posted on social media to banner ads, video – and pretty much all points in between.
+You can find examples of sponsored content across different platforms.
+It ranges from content posted on social media to banner ads, videos, and all points in between.

 Clean and Simple Sponsored Content Definition

-There are 4 clear factors that make up a complete sponsored content definition:
+Four apparent factors make up a complete sponsored content definition:

 - It usually takes the same form as the publisher’s (editorial) usual content on a particular platform.

-- It aims to be useful, informative and/or entertaining.
+- It aims to be helpful, informative and entertaining.

-- It aims to influence public perception of the brand (in a positive way).
+- It seeks to influence public perception of the brand (in a positive way).